 In the Lisi (1992) study, 230 volunteers were patch tested with each of seven pyrethroids: allethrin, cypermethrin, deltamethrin, fenothrin (assumed phenothrin), fenvalerate, permethrin, resmethrin.
 The goal was to establish the irritation and sensitization potential of these widely used pyrethroids.
 Of the volunteers who participated, 162 were men and 68 were women.
-Participants ranged from 19 to 78 years in age.
-Approximately 35% of participants were agricultural workers, 12% had previously worked on a farm, and the remaining 53% were engaged in nonagricultural activities.
+Subjects ranged from 19 to 78 years in age.
+Approximately 35% of the subjects were agricultural workers, 12% had previously worked on a farm, and the remaining 53% were engaged in nonagricultural activities.
 Fifty-four subjects had irritant or allergic contact dermatitis of the hands, 18 of which were correlated with agricultural activities.
-A further 176 participants had non-allergic skin disorders, and 16 participants were also atopic.
+Further, 176 subjects had non-allergic skin disorders, and 16 subjects were also atopic.
 Simple counts and proportions were used to compare irritation and sensitization effects across the three occupational groups.